lm-maxfab/marche-du-monde/README.md

 - Create a new html page inside `tests/`, create a `<script type="module"></script>`
 - `npm start` and go to `http://localhost:40404/tests/<your-page>.html`
 - Do what you want to do inside `src/`
-- `import { anything } from dist/index.js` inside your test page and testanything you want
+- `import { anything } from dist/index.js` inside your test page and test anything you want

 ## File structure